-What is environmental review?
+- What is NEPA?

 Environmental review is a major phase of project planning.
 We take a good hard look at the project alternatives and assess their benefits and impacts.
 We gather input from the public, agencies and others who have a stake in the project.

-During environmental review, we prepare more detailed designs of the short list of alternatives.
+During environmental review, we prepare more detailed concepts of the short list of alternatives.
 We look at how each alternative would affect social, cultural, built and natural resources.
 We also look at cost, ease of building, ability to survive an earthquake and other factors.

 As part of the process, we will prepare an Environmental Impact Statement, or EIS.
 This is required by the National Environmental Policy Act, or NEPA.